Prepare Today For Your Tomorrow

 - Portfolio Analysis and Monitoring

-ACFCU is proud to announce our partnership with Quality Financial Concepts, which is an experienced advisor group that has been serving East Tennessee for more than a decade.
+ACFCU and Quality Financial Concepts (QFC) have been working together since the Fall of 2013 providing Investment services for ACFCU membership.
+QFC is an experienced advisor group that has been serving East Tennessee for more than a decade.

 Working closely with Doug is his associate, Shane Smith.
-Shane holds his Series 7, 66, and 24 licenses and is a CFP candidate.
-Shane earned his bachelor’s in accounting from the University of Tennessee at Chattanooga and has been with QFC for two years.
+Shane is a CFP® and holds his Series 7, 66, and 24 licenses.
+Shane earned his bachelor’s in accounting from the University of Tennessee at Chattanooga and has been with QFC since the Summer of 2011.